jtwaleson/serverless-slack-quotes-bot/README.md

 Setting it up
 ===

 Start by setting up the basic infrastructure from https://github.com/jtwaleson/minimalistic-serverless-slack-app via the README there.
 This should take about 10 minutes.
+Throughout the process, use a better name for your Slack App, like `Quotes Bot`

 Then we'll follow these steps: